hyperter96/gitlab-operator/doc/installation.md

 #### OpenShift

-To create an OpenShift cluster, see the [OpenShift cluster setup docs](openshift-cluster-setup.md).
+To create an OpenShift cluster, see the [OpenShift cluster setup docs](openshift-cluster-setup.md) for an example of how to create a _development environment_.

 ### Ingress controller